mmmoral50/KSU-SENIOR-DESIGN-2025-WSN-SOIL-MONITORING-FOR-FARMING-AND-GARDENING/README.md

 Wireless Sensor Network for Farming & Gardening 🌱
 Electrical Engineering Senior Design – Kennesaw State University Class of 2025

-This repository contains the open-source hardware and software for a Wireless Sensor Network (WSN) designed to monitor soil conditions for small farms and home gardens.
+This repository contains the open-source hardware and software for a Wireless Sensor Network (WSN) designed to monitor soil conditions for farms and home gardens.

 Live Monitoring UI: https://farm-sensor-moralesmarlon50.replit.app